krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 To ensure that Elastic Load Balancing stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
 This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.
 The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
 When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance

+#### A medium-sized business has a taxi dispatch application deployed on an Amazon EC2 instance.
+Because of an unknown bug, the application causes the instance to freeze regularly.
+Then, the instance has to be manually restarted via the AWS management console.
+Which of the following is the MOST cost-optimal and resource-efficient way to implement an automated solution until a permanent fix is delivered by the development team?

+Setup an Amazon CloudWatch alarm to monitor the health status of the instance.
+In case of an Instance Health Check failure, an EC2 Reboot CloudWatch Alarm Action can be used to reboot the instance

+Using Amazon CloudWatch alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your Amazon EC2 instances.
+You can use the stop or terminate actions to help you save money when you no longer need an instance to be running.
+You can use the reboot and recover actions to automatically reboot those instances or recover them onto new hardware if a system impairment occurs.

+You can create an Amazon CloudWatch alarm that monitors an Amazon EC2 instance and automatically reboots the instance.
+The reboot alarm action is recommended for Instance Health Check failures (as opposed to the recover alarm action, which is suited for System Health Check failures).